Q: What is Amazon IoT SiteWise?

-Understand and improve processes across multiple facilities.
+Understand and improve processes in a single industrial site or across multiple facilities.
 Reducing waste often requires calculating equipment data metrics to track various business goals.
 With Amazon IoT SiteWise, industrial engineers can group sensor data streams by production line, and group production lines into facilities.
 Analysts in the corporate HQ can then easily query sensor data across all facilities.
 With Amazon IoT SiteWise, you can create an authoritative source of data that is organized by equipment and processes for use across your entire organization.

 Q: What are the pre-requisites for using SiteWise Monitor?

 A: Before using a SiteWise Monitor web application, your edge devices and equipment must be configured to send data to Amazon IoT SiteWise.
 If edge data is stored in on-premises historians, then Amazon IoT SiteWise software can be run on an edge gateway to transmit data to Amazon Web Services.
 If edge data is transmitted to Amazon IoT Core using the MQTT protocol, then Amazon IoT SiteWise must be selected as the destination endpoint in the Rules Engine.
 Once data is flowing to Amazon Web Services, digital models of edge devices and equipment must be created in Amazon IoT SiteWise.
 Finally, you will have to link the equipment data ingested into Amazon IoT SiteWise to the asset models created and instantiate the models that represent the actual edge devices and equipment.